awestover/thoughts/content/the objective.md

 # ok, so what is my current objective function?

-(1) I want to think about problems that
+(1) Help solve interesting and important problems.
-- require "epic battle plans"
+- Good problems generally require "epic plans" and collaboration.
-- are conducive to collaboration
-- some people (including me!), find *compelling* / important. problems that "push forward science"

-(2) I want to interact with other people by
+- A good litmus test for whether a problem is good is whether I'd care about it if someone else had researched it.

+(2) Be happy and healthy.
+- A large part of this is social habits:
   - sharing what I'm working on
   - listening deeply to others
   - going on hikes
   - making food
   - being nice in small ways
+- This also includes other habits:
+  - getting good sleep
+  - not getting distracted

+(3) Promote the happiness and healthiness of other people, now and in the future.

 I have arrived at this list largely by a historical reflection on "what are the [[best things]]"